NicuMaxim/my_blog_app/README.md

 # my_login_app

-My pet project is a simple Web-Application with a Blog system
+My pet project is a RESTful web application which is a Blog system

 ## Which technologies are used?